Precious metal prices down in Azerbaijan

 By Zeyni Jafarov - Trend:

 The prices of precious metals decreased in Azerbaijan on Feb.
-24 compared to the previous price, Trend reports on Feb.
-24 referring to the data published by the Central Bank of Azerbaijan (CBA).
+26 compared to the previous prices, Trend reports on Feb.
+26 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |